Plans the Earth Swallows

 Surrounded by memories of past achievements, Dr. Makhlouf stands in his conference room in Abu Dhabi, on November 6, 2012.
 The exhibition boards illustrate his early education in Quranic and Arabic studies in Cairo, doctorate studies in Germany, and the presentation of his master plans on the palace floors of Abu Dhabi.
 On the upper left appears a satellite image of the emirate that has been his home since 1968.
 Photograph by Ziyah Gafic.

 On December 14, 2021, planner and architect Abdulrahman Makhlouf died.
 Even though officials responded by naming a street after him, he spent his final decades more or less unobserved.
-In 2012, I interviewed Abdulrahman Makhlouf for the journal Portal 9.
+In 2012, I interviewed Abdulrahman Makhlouf for the Spring 2013 issue of Portal 9.
 The journal is no longer online, this link will take you to a the published version of the interview.
 Fadi Tofeili’s translation to Arabic can be found here.
 A longer version of the interview was published online, and it is presented here below.

 While Portal 9 had a limited reach, I have heard from several sources that this interview began an assessment, from several angles, of just how much Dr. Makhlouf contributed to the physical development of Abu Dhabi, Cairo, and cities of Saudi Arabia.
 Dr. Makhlouf was protective of the materials in his office, and parts of it have been made public.
 Alamira Reem Al Hashimi gathered more material in her book Planning Abu Dhabi, and the firm Bricklab has investigated his work on Jeddah as part of Saudi Modern.
 We can only hope that more will be made available for scholars and others to peruse, to learn more about these cities and his contributions to them.